marovt/tkl-acrylic-case-/README.md

-# tkl-acrylic-case-(code geass inspired)
+# Spects
-a case, may or may not work
+a 3mm acrylic layered case
 uses m2 screws and standoffs
 supported pcbs: Hineybush H87a , H87c , KBD8X MKII PCB
 3mm acrylic
-USE THE FILES AT YOUR OWN RISK
 # license
 licensed under the [lglp-3.0](LICENSE)
+# disclaimer
+USE THIS FILES AT YOUR OWN RISK,not an official code geass product